weweb-assets/vue-starter/README.md

 ## Build

-Before release, you can check build error by running `yarn build`
+Before release, you can check build error by running `yarn build --name=vue-starter`